 \section{Conclusion}

-In this paper, security of a compression and encryption scheme using the Chinese remainder theorem called CECRT has been analysed in detail.
-Based on some properties of CRT, the sub-key on confusion part of CECRT can be easily recovered with only one pair of chosen plaintext and the corresponding ciphertext.
-In addition, some other defects of CECRT are also summarized to facilitate clarifying positive application of CRT in cryptography.
-The work in this paper may be extended to analyzing security of other cryptographic applications based on CRT.
+The security of a class of encryption schemes using the Chinese Remainder Theorem has been analyzed in detail.
+Based on some properties of CRT, the sub-key used in the confusion part of CECRT can be easily recovered with only one pair of chosen plaintext and the corresponding ciphertext.
+Then, the permutation part can be broken with the reported general method.
+In addition, other defects of CECRT are reported to facilitate the proper use of CRT in cryptography.
+The work in this paper may be extended to analyze the security of other cryptographic applications also based on CRT.